Passion-Over-Pain/Computer-Society-First-PR/README.md

 # Computer-Society-First-PR
 An exercise to walk through members on how to complete their first Git Pull Request.
 Testing commit:
-Commit added -- Viewing History 1
+Commit added -- Test Case 4